iostat/nabu/README.md

 `/what/you/set/as/nabu.es.path.home/plugins/license/*`

 If you're using any other plugins that add custom cluster-wide metadata, you need to do the same for them as well.

 ---

+## Development
+See the helper scripts in `dev/`.
+Please read them before running them.

+---